 English is a compulsory subject which is differentiated in response to ability level.
-The subject is taught from a functional level through to GCSE with an aim to develop pupils’ communication skills and increase their command of language through speaking, reading and writing.
+The subject is taught from a functional level through to A-Level vwith an aim to develop pupils’ communication skills and increase their command of language through speaking, reading and writing.
 Each student will study at least three-four hours of English per week in classes of no more than six students.

 The AQA Functional English qualification aims to gives students practical skills for the modern world and helps them get the most from life, learning and work.

-The AQA GCSE English qualification is also provided for students and encourages them to:
+The AQA GCSE English qualification is also provided for students and encourages them to develop the:

 Literacy for students who are not ready to follow a Level 1 course